RanDumSocks/better-labels/README.md

 # Better Default GitHub Labels
-Dont like the default github labels?
-Me niether, so this is a template for a better labeling system based off of [this article](https://medium.com/@dave_lunny/sane-github-labels-c5d2e6004b63) (with some differences and additions).
+Don't like the default github labels?
+Me neither, so this is a template for a better labeling system based off of [this article](https://medium.com/@dave_lunny/sane-github-labels-c5d2e6004b63) (with some differences and additions).

 Use this [GitHub label manager](http://www.dorukdestan.com/github-label-manager/) for easy label copy/paste between repositories.